10 Ways to Streamline Your HR Practices Today

 • “How do I add a beneficiary?”

-Yes, it’s your job, but how can you get any real work done if you’re answering phone calls and emails all day?
+Yes, it is your job, but how can you get any real work done if you are answering phone calls and emails all day?

 Empower employees.

 It may seem like this one question will just take you a second to answer, but all those seconds add up to consume your whole day.
 Empowering employees by showing them how to find their answers will give you a lot of your time back—probably more than you think.
-You’ll still have to manage one-off questions or handle unique situations, but establishing a culture of empowerment will strip away your need to answer the myriad of common questions you get every single day.
+You will still have to manage one-off questions or handle unique situations, but establishing a culture of empowerment will strip away your need to answer the myriad of common questions you get every single day.
+Providing employees with access to self-service tools is essential for streamlining HR processes, as it enables them to manage their own information and requests efficiently.

 3. Tracking Paid Time Off (PTO)

-In this computer-dominated workplace, you’d think that tracking paid time off would be easy.
-Unfortunately, that isn’t always the case.
-Emails to managers, emails back to employees, signed slips scanned in and sent on, this signature needed, then this other signature needed, then send it back to this other person—it’s often a small miracle to get PTO approved at all.
+In this computer-dominated workplace, you would think that tracking paid time off would be easy.
+Unfortunately, that is not always the case.
+Emails to managers, emails back to employees, signed slips scanned in and sent on, this signature needed, then this other signature needed, then send it back to this other person—it is often a small miracle to get PTO approved at all.

 There are far easier ways to do this.
 Now we have HRIS programs that integrate with mobile apps, allowing employees to request time off and managers to approve it (or not) all within that app.
-The data is captured on the network, logged, and kept in an electric file for posterity.
+The data is captured on the network, logged, and kept in an electronic file for posterity.
+These systems can also track employee hours and attendance, ensuring that time-off and attendance information is accurately integrated with payroll data.
+This integration helps reduce errors and ensures consistency across HR and payroll processes.
 These programs put a stop to endless emails, tracking down signatures, papers flying all over, and all the wasted time and effort in accomplishing a common HR task that should really be much, much simpler.

-There’s another benefit to streamlining this process—the more streamlined it is, the more people will use it, and the more people use their PTO, the happier, healthier, more efficient and more productive they are.
+There is another benefit to streamlining this process: the more streamlined it is, the more people will use it, and the more people use their PTO, the happier, healthier, more efficient and more productive they are.
 Innumerable studies have shown that employees are happier, more energetic, more motivated, and more productive—just better workers in general—when they use their vacation time.
-So making it easier to get a day off means you’ll get a more productive department in return.
+So making it easier to get a day off means you will get a more productive department in return.

 Conclusions